 All of our trained models achieved very high success rates, and so, at face value, there was no reason to favor one over the other.
 However, as we show next, a verification-based approach can expose multiple subtle differences between them.
-As our evaluation criteria, we define various properties of interest that derive from the main goals of the robotic controller: (i) reaching the target; and (ii) avoiding collision with obstacles.
-Using verification, we can use these criteria to identify models which may fail to fulfill their goals, i.e., because they collide with various obstacles, are overly conservative, or may enter infinite loops without reaching the target.
-In this section, we define the properties that were used, and the results of their verification are discussed in Section~\ref{sec:Experiments}.
+As our evaluation criteria, we define two properties of interest that are derived from the main goals of the robotic controller: (i) reaching the target; and (ii) avoiding collision with obstacles.
+Employing verification, we use these criteria to identify models that may fail to fulfill their goals, e.g., because they collide with various obstacles, are overly conservative, or may enter infinite loops without reaching the target.
+We now define the properties that we used, and the results of their verification are discussed in Section~\ref{sec:Experiments}.
 Additional details regarding the precise encoding of our queries appear in Section~\ref{sec:appendix:PropertiesForQueryEncoding} of the Appendix.

-\mysubsection{Collision Avoidance.} Collision avoidance is a fundamental and ubiquitous safety property for navigation agents.
-In the context of Turtlebot, our goal is to check whether a setting exists in which the robot is facing an obstacle, and chooses to move straight ahead --- even though it has at least one other viable option, in the form of a direction in which it is not blocked.
-In that situation, it is clearly preferable to choose turning \leftOutput{} or \rightOutput{} instead of choosing to move \forwardOutput{} and colliding.
+\mysubsection{Collision Avoidance.} Collision avoidance is a fundamental and ubiquitous safety property~\cite{ClHeVeBl18} for navigation agents.
+In the context of Turtlebot, our goal is to check whether there exists a setting in which the robot is facing an obstacle, and chooses to move forward --- even though it has at least one other viable option, in the form of a direction in which it is not blocked.
+In such situations, it is clearly preferable to choose to turn \leftOutput{} or \rightOutput{} instead of choosing to move \forwardOutput{} and collide.
 See Fig.~\ref{fig:environment:SimpleCollision} for an illustration.

-Given that turning \leftOutput or \rightOutput produces an in-place rotation (i.e., the robot does not change its position), the only action which can cause a collision is \forwardOutput.
-In particular, a collision can happen when an obstacle is directly in front of the robot, or slightly off to one side (just outside the front lidar's field of detection).
+Given that turning \leftOutput or \rightOutput produces an in-place rotation (i.e., the robot does not change its position), the only action that can cause a collision is \forwardOutput.
+In particular, a collision can happen when an obstacle is directly in front of the robot, or is slightly off to one side (just outside the front lidar's field of detection).
 More formally, we consider the safety property \emph{``the robot does not collide at the next step''}, with three different types of collisions: